 The boring stuff, that’s actually quite important

 One of the biggest decisions, you’ll need to make is whether to register as a sole-trader or limited company.
 This has ramifications on your tax and administration liabilities later down the line.
 It’s worth doing a bit of research on this and speaking to an accountant if necessary.
 Whilst one option might save you a bit on tax, you might find yourself with more paperwork.
+A great place to manage your finances from the get-go, is by opening a free business bank account.

 “I’ve seen many businesses who are working through an inappropriate structure.
 For instance, a window cleaner, who has become a limited company to make some tax savings, whilst not considering the additional compliance costs.”